Salvatore Tavano: Career

-In 2019, to the activity of coordinator and driver he adds that of Tester Development Manager SEAT Cupra ST Cup Italia, Team Manager for Scuderia del Girasole cars in the Italian TCR DSG Endurance Championship.
+In 2019, to the activity of coordinator and driver he added that of Tester Development Manager SEAT Cupra ST Cup Italia, Team Manager for Scuderia del Girasole cars in the Italian TCR DSG Endurance Championship.
 He was chosen as a coach for the Youtester blog and CONI awarded him the Medal for athletic value CONI Italy.
-He wins the title of TCR Italy Italian Champion with one race in advance.
+He won the title of TCR Italy Italian Champion with one race in advance.

-In 2020 he continues his commitment as instructor coordinator and as tester for the new CUPRA Leon Competicion which he manages to bring to his first historic victory.
-For the third consecutive year he is Italian Champion TCR Italy.
+In 2020, Tavano continued his commitment as instructor coordinator and as tester for the new CUPRA Leon Competicion.
+For the third consecutive year, he comes first overall.

+2021 marked Tavano's fourth participation in the Italian TCR, once again with CUPRA.
+He came in third overall place, winning three seasonal victories.
+Tavano once again served as the coordinator of the instructors for safe and sports driving.

 Tavano during the 2024 TCR Italy Touring Car Championship.

-In 2021 he is at his fourth participation in the Italian TCR Championship always with a CUPRA, he closes the season with an overall third place, winning three seasonal victories.
-Alongside his activity on the track he is always the coordinator of the instructors for safe and sporty driving.